mongodb/docs/source/includes/fact-compatible-mongodb-versions.rst

 For the following |onprem| release series, you may run its :term:`backing databases` on any of the following MongoDB versions:

-.. list-table:: Minimum Supported Versions of MongoDB for Backing Databases on Each Version of |onprem|
+.. list-table:: Supported Versions of MongoDB for Backing Databases on Each Version of |onprem|
    :header-rows: 1
    :stub-columns: 1
    :widths: 25 15 15 15 15 15